WISDOM FOR LIVING DAILY DEVOTIONAL

 He had given the other women money in notes but when he had exhausted his notes, he gave one of the women the same amount of money in coins, which she didn’t reject.
 However, the woman felt offended and, being a witch, attacked this young man spiritually.
 The young man couldn’t believe that a kind gesture could attract such enmity and evil action.
 He was scared.

 This story is not to glorify Satan or scare anyone but to show how one can become someone’s enemy without a cause.
 How can human beings be so wicked and repay good with evil?
-How can someone receive a gift and still be oppressing the giver?
+How can someone receive a gift and still oppress the giver?

 Some people are naïve and think that the only reason people have enemies is that they’ve done something wrong.
 No. Some people can feel offended by the good you have done to them or others and take you as their enemies.
 You have not really offended them but they feel offended.
 They are enemies without cause.
 This experience could be so painful that it provoked David to pray some dangerous prayers!

-The Bible, especially the psalms of David, talks about enemies without a cause.
+The Bible, especially the Psalms of David, talks about enemies without a cause.
 They still exist today.
 People that you have not offended but hold something against you and are fighting you spiritually and sometimes physically.
 David said, “Let them not rejoice over me who are wrongfully my enemies; nor let them wink with the eye who hate me without a cause” (Psalm 35:19 New King James Version).
+Note the phrase “hate me without a cause.”
+In other words, they hated him without reason or justification.

 Please, note that David said some people were his enemies wrongly.
+They were “undeserved enemies”, as the New American Bible puts it.
 They hated him without a cause.
 He said in Psalm 38:19b that those who hated him wrongfully had multiplied.
 They were his enemies for no just cause.
 “They have set an ambush for me.
-Fierce enemies are out there waiting, though I have done them no wrong, O LORD” (Psalm 59:3 New Living Translation).
+Fierce enemies are out there waiting, LORD, though I have not sinned or offended them” (Psalm 59:3 New Living Translation).
 Again, David said in Psalm 35:7, “For without cause they have hidden their net for me in a pit, which they have dug without cause for my life” (New King James Version).

 David said in Psalm 69:4, “Those who hate me without a cause are more than the hairs of my head; they are mighty who would destroy me, being my enemies wrongfully; though I have stolen nothing, I still must restore it” (New King James Version).

 Enemies without cause!
 If you help people, you can become their enemies.
 If you don’t help them, you can either.
 What sin did David commit against Saul that he went after him to kill him till he (Saul) died?
 David’s only sin was that he helped Saul and the nation of Israel to kill Goliath who, for forty days, had been frightening them and making a mockery of the army of God.
-One would think that such a heroic feat by David should have been rewarded by Saul with honours.
+One would think that Saul would have rewarded David for such a heroic feat.
 No, he became envious of him.

-David had opportunities of killing Saul but he didn’t because Saul was the LORD’s anointed.
+David had opportunities to kill Saul but he didn’t because Saul was the LORD’s anointed.
 On one of such occasions, David told him that there was neither evil nor rebellion in his hand, and he had not sinned against Saul; yet he hunted his life to take it (1 Samuel 24:11).
-In response, Saul answered David, “You are more righteous than I; for you have rewarded me with good, whereas I have rewarded you with evil” (New King James Version).
+In response, Saul answered David, “You are more righteous than I; for you have rewarded me with good, whereas I have rewarded you with evil” (verses 17 New King James Version).
 Nevertheless, he didn’t relent.

-Many of the battles that people are fighting today are caused by enemies without cause.
-The battles could be over trivial matters or destiny related.
+The battles that some people are fighting today could be from enemies without cause.
+The battles could be over trivial matters or destiny-related.
 Jesus was a victim of enemies without cause.
 He didn’t commit any sin but the Jewish religious leaders saw him as their enemy and handed him over to be crucified out of envy (Matthew 27:18; Mark 15:10).
 They hated Him because he was fulfilling His ministry.
 “But this happened that the word might be fulfilled which is written in their law, ‘They hated Me without a cause’” (John 15:25 New King James Version).

 What you should do